Kanawut Traipipattanapong: 2021–present

 In 2021 Gulf made various appearances in music videos of Thai singers including VYRA and Polycat.
 He also appeared in Kingkhom, a short film which promoted Garena Free Fire Thailand along with Kom Chuanchuen, a famous Thai comedian who died due to COVID-19 prior to the release.

 In March 2021 he was officially announced and got signed as an actor/artist by Channel 3.

 In 2022 Gulf starred as "Gut" in You are my Markup Artist, dramatization of a novel written by ‘Natepaktra’ of same name, alongside Janie Tienphosuwan.
 It was well received by the audience.

 In the same year he made his movie debut when he starred as "Kham" in Bua Pun Fun Yub, a light hearted romantic comedy, alongside Anne Thongprasom, which garnered appreciation and entered the ฿ 100M club in Thailand.

 In 2024, he starred in the long-awaited lakorn Duangjai Dhevaprom as the lead actor for its first series, Laorchan, and made guest appearances in its 4 subsequent series.
 The lakorn was well received by the Thai audience and his character 'Khun Phu' gained him wide popularity.

 In 2025 Gulf made history as the first Thai actor to play the lead role in a Japanese drama as he starred alongside Japanese actress Miori Takimoto in the TV Tokyo series Tokyo Holiday.

 In 2025 he also filmed his second movie Onethong alongside Mark Prin and Ink Waruntorn.
-It will premiere on March 26th, 2026.
+It will premiere on June 3rd, 2026.

+In December 2025 Gulf’s new lakorn called Tawan Luang (Beneath The Lies) was announced.
+He will play the role of Pakhorn, one of the leads, alongside Ch3 actors Yaya Urassaya and Kao Noppakao.
+The lakorn will start filming in early 2026 and is expected to air on the same year.